-(When “Big Map” came out I got a call from a writer who was both a music fan and wrote for a cartographic periodical.
+(When “Big Map” came out I got a call from a writer who was both a music fan and writer for a cartographic periodical.
 It was a fun interview.)

 Cartographic Perspectives: Bulletin of the North American Cartographic Information Society Number 6, Summer 1990